 Note: Once you start the activity, you want to complete it (this is just because the technology doesn't allow you to save your work and come back to it), so make sure you have time before beginning.
 If you need to exit and start again, you can, but you have to start from the beginning, which is kind of a pain.
 The activity should take about 15 minutes to complete, but can take more or less time depending on your research topic.

-Important Note: The survey software (Qualtrics) records your responses as well as how long you spend on the activity, and information about the date and time your do the activity.
+Important Note: The survey software (Qualtrics) records your responses as well as how long you spend on the activity, and information about the date and time you do the activity.
 A report of your entries in the activity will be sent to your instructor.

 On this page, you will see a big search box under the heading Search It.

-Using a sample search on the keywords radio journalism in Search It pulls up a large list of books, articles, and media materials having to do with journalism and radio.
-To see only the sources in the list that are books, you can click on the Books link on the left side of the page –
+For example, if you were searching for the effects of social media on teens' romantic relationships, you might try the keywords social media use romance adolescents.
+In Search It, this pulls up a list of books, articles, and media materials.
+To see only the sources in the list that are books, you can select Print Books and/or eBooks from the "Type" options on the the left side of the page.